dougmac3/KES_AEScriptsInfo/README.md

 ```

 ## External Settings
-These functions can save and retrieve from an external file.
-These can be useful if you would like to have your settings be independent of the AE settings or if you are running into size limitations with the AE settings.
+These functions can save and retrieve from an external JSON file in the `Folder.userData` folder.
+These can be useful if you would like to have your settings be independent of the AE preferences or if you are running into size limitations with the AE settings.
+It's also handy and easier as you can save arrays and objects directly.

+**WARNING** You cannot save huge objects like an After Effects layer or comp.
+If you use these functions, you must test it thoroughly to make sure it can handle your data properly.

-*You should always try to use the built in AE settings functions `app.settings.getSetting()`, etc first and only use these in case they don't work for whatever reason*
+*Having said that, you should always try to use the built in AE settings functions `app.settings.getSetting()`, etc first and only use these if you have a good reason to*

 ### Have Setting
 Checks to see if the setting exists